-A creative challenge for you and your kids to make art together.
+A creative challenge for parents and kids to make art together.

 Have fun creating art together..